Micro-local analysis of contact Anosov flows and band structure of the Ruelle spectrum: Introduction

 Appendix \ref{sec:General-notations-used} gives some convention of notations used in this paper.
 Appendix \ref{sec:More-informations-on} contains additional comments about flows.
-In the previous analysis of the differential $d\tilde{\phi}^{t}$ on $T_{\Sigma}T^{*}M$, we use Bargmann transform, i.e. wave-packet transform on an Euclidean vector space with metaplectic operators $\mathrm{Op}\left(d\tilde{\phi}^{t}\right)$ obtained by quantization of the linear symplectic maps $d\tilde{\phi}^{t}$.
-All the details of this is given in Section \ref{sec:Bargmann-transform-and} of the appendix.
-Also we use results for linear expanding maps given in Section \ref{sec:Linear-expanding-maps}. \begin{acknowledgement*} F. Faure acknowledges Claude Gignoux, Colin Guillarmou, Victor Maucout, Malik Mezzadri, Stéphane Nonnenmacher for their support, for interesting and motivating discussions.
+Appendices \ref{sec:Bargmann-transform-and} and \ref{sec:Linear-expanding-maps} are quite important and sustain the main argument used in this paper: for the analysis of the differential $d\tilde{\phi}^{t}$ on $T_{\Sigma}T^{*}M$, we use Bargmann transform, i.e. wave-packet transform on an Euclidean vector space with metaplectic operators $\mathrm{Op}\left(d\tilde{\phi}^{t}\right)$ obtained by quantization of the bundle map of linear symplectic maps $d\tilde{\phi}^{t}:TT^{*}M\rightarrow TT^{*}M$.
+All the details of this are given in appendix \ref{sec:Bargmann-transform-and}.
+We also use results for linear expanding maps given in appendix \ref{sec:Linear-expanding-maps}. \begin{acknowledgement*} F. Faure acknowledges Claude Gignoux, Colin Guillarmou, Victor Maucout, Malik Mezzadri, Stéphane Nonnenmacher for their support, for interesting and motivating discussions.
 F. Faure acknowledges M.S.R.I. and organizers of the \href{https://www.msri.org/programs/315}{micro-local semester 2020} where a part of this work has been developed.
+F. Faure acknowledges partially supported by French \href{https://www.math.sciences.univ-nantes.fr/~riviere-g/ANR-adyct.html}{ANR Adyct}, Grant Number ANR-20-CE40-0017 during this work.
 M. Tsujii acknowledges partially supported by JSPS KAKENHI Grant Number 15H03627 and 22340035 during this work. \end{acknowledgement*}